radify/calstats.js/README.md

 gulp
 ```

-This will create `/icalstats.js`, which is the file that other projects should use, as specified in `package.json`.
+This will create `/build/calstats.js`, which is the file that other projects should use, as specified in `package.json`.

 Note the directory `spec` which contains the unit tests for this library.

-If you would like to submit code, feel free to create a pull request.
+If you would like to [submit code](CONTRIBUTING.md), feel free to create a pull request.